hungxinh/drupal-knowledge-management-system/DKMS README.md

 ![File Profile](/DKMS-File.png)

 When a user selects a file from the Search Results page, they will arrive at a profile page for that file.
-At the top of the page is the File Title, followed by small icons for New or Popular files.
+At the top of the page is the File Title, followed by small icons for New or Popular files, and the option to mark the file as a Favorite.

 Below, on the left, a larger version of the thumbnail preview appears, below which are clickable file tags (e.g. "Appellate Brief").
 On the right are various file properties: Date Filed, Case Title, Advocate, Legal Issue.
 The Case Title field also includes a count of how many files are associated with that case, and case tags (e.g. water rights).